FedVQCS: Federated Learning via Vector Quantized Compressed Sensing: Proposed FedVQCS framework

 \subsubsection{Compression of the local model updates}

-In each communication round, each device divides its local model update into $B$ blocks, each of which has a length of $N = \frac{\bar{N}}{B}$.
+In each communication round, each device divides its local model update into $B$\footnote{The number of blocks $B$ is pre-determined at the PS before the beginning of the training process according to the computational power of the PS.} blocks, each of which has a length of $N = \frac{\bar{N}}{B}$\footnote{In practice, this process can be realized by randomly shuffling local model update entries and then dividing blocks in order.
+The information about random shuffle can be expressed as a random seed number that can be shared between the PS and devices before the beginning of the training process.}.
 Let $\boldsymbol{g}_{k}^{(t,b)} \in \mathbb{R}^N$ be the $b$-th block of $\boldsymbol{g}_{k}^{(t)}$, and we refer to this vector as the $b$-th local {\em block} update of device $k$ in round $t$.
 Each device compresses these $B$ local block updates in parallel by applying a local block compression process denoted by a function ${\sf BlkComp}(\cdot)$.
 The motivation behind this {\em block-wise} compression is to reduce the computational complexity for reconstructing the global model update at the PS, as considered in \cite{FedQCS}.
 The compressed local block updates are encoded into digital bits and then transmitted to the PS through wireless links.